poruvo/melodicon/README.md

 Here is an example of the index.

-Your scale degrees are 1-12, the corresponding characters are located at the top and the bottom of each number.
+Your scale degrees are 1-12 and the corresponding characters for each alphabet are located at the top and the bottom of each scale degree.

 This system is what makes the melodicon a twelve-tone alphanumeric composing index.